Get

 There’s a lot more to sleep than just closing your eyes and drifting off.
 The human sleep cycle consists of four stages, each triggering a different body response.1 Our breathing patterns, heartbeats, and body movements vary depending on the sleeping stage.

 Just before you wake up, you may make some noise or move and stretch your body, which gives your cat a cue that you’re almost awake.
+Your cat may notice different breathing patterns and specific body movements when you’re about to wake up.
+This is their signal to start meowing, so you can feed and give them much-deserved attention.

 3. Your Cat Is Famished

 Most of us wake up hungry, having gone hours without a meal.
 Your cat feels just as hungry in the morning, hence the early-morning excitement.
-Don’t be too startled if you wake up to your cat staring at you point blank.
+Don’t be too startled if you wake up to your cat staring at you point-blank.
 They’re not trying to kill you but only want food in their bowl.

 cat sleeping on bed